 - Starting points for the cross-country skiing trails which enter the National Park are behind the municipality offices at the fishing harbour and at Paavontalo House at the east end of the village of Hetta.

-- The Kuntopolku Trail, 4 km, starts from the Fell Lapland Nature Centre yard between the two buildings.
+- The Kuntopolku Trail, 4 km, starts from the Fell Lapland Visitor Centre yard between the two buildings.
 The trail has been marked with green marks.
 The first part of the trail goes along the same route as the path that leads to the top of Jyppyrä Hill.
 The trail goes around the hilltop from the eastern side, and at the midway point it joins with the lit jogging track.
-The trail returns to the nature centre along the same route as the Peurapolku Trail.
+The trail returns to the visitor centre along the same route as the Peurapolku Trail.

-- The Palosenjärvi Trail, 9.5 km, starts from the Fell Lapland nature Centre yard between the two buildings.
+- The Palosenjärvi Trail, 9.5 km, starts from the Fell Lapland Visitor Centre yard between the two buildings.
 The trail has been marked with brown marks.
 It circles around the Jyppyrävaara hilltop from the eastern side and goes across the upper circle of the lit jogging track and continues across Jyppyränselkä.
 On the slope of the Paljasselkä Fell, the trail branches off from the Pahtajärvi Trail and turns south towards the centre of Hetta.
 Lake Palosenjärvi remains on the eastern side of the trail.
 At the point where the trail meets the lit jogging track, it turns to the northeast.
 You can return to Skierri along the Peurapolku Trail.
 The entire trail has been marked with brown marks.

-- The Pahtajärvi Trail, 18 km, starts from the Fell Lapland Nature Centre yard between the two buildings along the same route as the Kuntopolku, Palosenjärvi and Näkkälä Trails.
+- The Pahtajärvi Trail, 18 km, starts from the Fell Lapland Visitor Centre yard between the two buildings along the same route as the Kuntopolku, Palosenjärvi and Näkkälä Trails.
 The Pahtajärvi Trail has been marked with blue marks.
 The trail continues on Jyppyrä Hill across the lit jogging track towards the Paljasselkä Fell.
 At Sissanginselkä the Pahtajärvi Trail turns west and the trail to Näkkälä continues to the north.
 After the Närpistönjoki lean-to shelter, the Pahtajärvi Trail turns south towards Pahtajärvi.

 The most rugged landscape along the trail is at Lake Pahtajärvi, where the lake is down in a canyon and the trail leads along the upper slopes on its east side.
 There are beautiful wetlands along the trail, where an abundance of Globe Flowers (Trollius europaeus) and the Wood Crane's-bills (Geranium sylvaticum) grow.

-Just before the village of Hetta, the Pahtajärvi Trail joins the lit jogging track along which you may return to the nature centre.
+Just before the village of Hetta, the Pahtajärvi Trail joins the lit jogging track along which you may return to the visitor centre.
 The last kilometre of the trail goes along the Peurapolku Trail.